|

 Men are extolled to consider womanhood as being worthy of worship and

-made clear that it is normal for men to praise their wives.
+it is made clear that it is normal for men to praise their wives.
 "Just

 as